hardmanko/ofxCX/docs/mainpage.md

 Misc.:
 -----------------------
 + helloWorld - A very basic getting started program.
-+ renderingTest - Includes several examples of how to draw stuff using ofPath (arbitrary lines), ofTexture (a kind of pixel buffer), ofImage (for opening image files: .png, .jpg, etc.), a variety of basic oF drawing functions (ofCircle, ofRect, ofTriangle, etc.), and a number of CX drawing functions from the CX::Draw namespace.
++ renderingTest - Includes several examples of how to draw stuff using ofTexture (a kind of pixel buffer), ofImage (for opening image files: .png, .jpg, etc.), a variety of basic oF drawing functions (ofCircle, ofRect, ofTriangle, etc.), and a number of CX drawing functions from the CX::Draw namespace that supplement oF functionality.

+\section yourFirstExperiment Creating A Blank Experiment

+To create your first experiment, follow the steps for using the examples in \ref examplesAndTutorials up to and including step 3.
+Then create a blank .cpp file in the source directory of the project folder you made.
+In the file, you will need to include CX_EntryPoint.h and define runExperiment, like in the example below:
+\code{.cpp}
+#include "CX_EntryPoint.h"

+void runExperiment (void) {
+	//Do everything you need to do for your experiment
+}
+\endcode
+That's all you need to do to get started.
+You should look at the \ref examplesAndTutorials in order to learn more about how CX works.
+You should start with the helloWorld example.

 Topics
 ===========